DominicSerranoC14/Querying-With-SQLite/README.md

   GROUP BY BillingCountry
   `

-- Provide a query that shows the total number of tracks in each playlist.
-The Playlist name should be include on the resultant table.
+- 14. Provide a query that shows the total number of tracks in each playlist.
+The Playlist name should be included on the resultant table.
+  `SELECT Playlist.Name AS Playlist, Count(Track.TrackId) AS Tracks
+  FROM Playlist
+  JOIN PlaylistTrack ON Playlist.PlaylistId = PlaylistTrack.PlaylistId
+  JOIN Track ON PlaylistTrack.TrackId = Track.TrackId
+  GROUP BY Playlist
+  `

 - Provide a query that shows all the Tracks, but displays no IDs.
 The resultant table should include the Album name, Media type and Genre.
 - Provide a query that shows all Invoices but includes the # of invoice line items.
 - Provide a query that shows total sales made by each sales agent.